Orange Sky Golden Harvest: History

 In 1992, Golden Village, a 50:50 joint venture between Golden Harvest and Village Roadshow of Australia was set up to develop and operate modern, multiplex cinemas in Singapore.
 In 1993, Golden Harvest sold its film library to Star TV.

 Golden Harvest was listed on the Hong Kong Stock Exchange in 1994.

 Golden Harvest's activity has declined since the death of Leonard Ho in 1998.
 In 2003, they withdrew from film-making to concentrate on film financing, distribution, and cinema management in Hong Kong and in Mainland China.

 In 2004, Li Ka-shing and EMI became shareholders of the company.
 In 2007, Raymond Chow sold the company to Chinese businessman Wu Kebo, who owns the China-based Orange Sky Entertainment Group.
 In early 2009, Golden Harvest merged with Orange Sky and was renamed Orange Sky Golden Harvest (橙天嘉禾娛樂集團有限公司).
-From 2009 to 2011 it was operated by Kelvin Wu King Shiu who become the CEO of the company.
-At that time Golden Harvest announced their relaunch and previewed a new trailer set for movies in 2010.
+From 2009 to 2011, it was operated by Kelvin Wu King Shiu who become the CEO of the company.
+At that time, Golden Harvest announced their relaunch and previewed a new trailer set for movies in 2010.

 In October 2017, Golden Harvest acquired the other 50% stake of Golden Village from its joint venture partner, Village Roadshow, and therefore having full ownership of Golden Village.
 This was after a prior bid by Singapore-based media mini-conglomerate MM2 Asia to acquire the Village Roadshow stake in June 2017, as Village Roadshow failed to secure the approval of Golden Harvest.
 It is unknown whether the Village name will be dropped from Golden Village as a result of the acquisition.

 Cinemas

 Orange Sky Golden Harvest has cinemas not only in Hong Kong, but also in Mainland China, Taiwan, and Singapore.
 Most of these are joint ventures.
 Golden Village, now fully owned by Orange Sky Golden Harvest, was a former joint venture with Village Roadshow responsible for the operation of Gold Class cinemas and Asia's first multiplex.

 In Malaysia, the group was instrumental in the formation of the country's two largest cinema chains: Golden Screen Cinemas, a joint venture with Malaysia's PPB Group who bought out Golden Harvest's stake for full ownership, and TGV Cinemas (formerly Tanjong Golden Village), a joint venture with Tanjong of Malaysia and Village Roadshow of Australia, the former having bought out the remaining stakes for full ownership.

+In June 2025, Orange Sky Golden Harvest Entertainment (Holdings) Limited has announced the termination of leases for its remaining four cinemas by June 29, discontinuing all cinema operations in Hong Kong.
+Except GH Galaxy Plaza, all the cinemas are taken over by Shanghai Xingyi Cinema.

 The company has recently acquired Warner Village in Taiwan.